Prof. Elaine AuBuchon

 B.S., B.M., University of Missouri-Columbia; M.M., Northwestern University

-Elaine AuBuchon teaches the Oboe and Bassoon Studios, Woodwind Methods I and II, Aural Skills III and IV, Teaching Elementary Music and a Truman Symposium course at Truman State University.
+Elaine AuBuchon teaches the Oboe and Bassoon Studios, Elementary Music Methods, and has taught Woodwind Methods I and II, Aural Skills III and IV, Perspectives in Classical Music and Symposium courses at Truman State University.

 She received a Bachelor of Music and a Bachelor of Science in Education at the University of Missouri-Columbia, and then moved to the Chicago area where she graduated with a Master of Music from Northwestern University.
 Her teachers were Ray Still and Dan Willett.
 She has also studied with Marion Arthur, Dan Stolper, Edward Dolbashian, John Mack, and Alex Klein.